 Nolan doesn’t heed the warning and ends up accidentally murdering a male whales wife who was also pregnant, which we find out in a scarring display of gore.
 The whale, who we might as well just call Willy, starts to come after Nolan, first by pitting the townfolks against the poor Captain, either by sinking their boats or blowing up the town’s oil silos (this is one conniving killer whale).
 After a few people end up dead or hurt, Nolan figures he must hunt down his Moby Dickhead and end it once and for all.
 All of this just means we get to watch what I can only describe as a slow ass boat/whale chase through icy waters.

-Orca is a far-fetched killer animal on the loose flick, which has branded by pretty much everyone with the stigma of being a Jaws ripoff.
+Orca is a far-fetched killer animal on the loose flick, which has been branded by pretty much everyone with the stigma of being a Jaws ripoff.
 However, the film tries to do its own thing and deviate a bit and not just resort to hitting the same beats of the vastly superior film.
 Still, it’s pretty clear that the whole point of this movie existing is to bank on the success of another movie, but you know what, I don’t care.
 This shit has been happening forever, and as usual, the two films can happily coexist.